-Become familiar with the components of design and standards of a plan and build up the capacity to utilize industry-standard programming to deliver and control pictures utilizing a PC and scanner.
-Understudies will make an individual portfolio.
-To meet UC/CSU confirmation necessity (“f” credit), understudies must total an entire year (two semesters) of the course and gain an evaluation of 70% or better.
+Become familiar with the components of design and standards of a plan; build the skills necessary to use industry-standard programming to deliver and control pictures through a PC and scanner.
+Students will compile an individual portfolio.
+To meet UC/CSU confirmation necessity (“f” credit), students must total an entire year (two semesters) of the course and gain an evaluation of 70% or better.

 Requirements – Previous computer experience is needed

 Multimedia Communications Design